 When you need to create your own IT product, automate a business, or launch a new startup, you are often faced with a set of questions.
 In particular, how to properly approach the process?
 What does it comprise?
 How to ensure the market-oriented and economically viable product?
 What risks do I need to pay attention to?

-To evaluate the above and other questions related to New Product Development (NPD), you need to have an accurate understanding of the step-to-step plan, as well as the possible challenges you may face.
+To evaluate the questions related to New Product Development (NPD), you need to have an accurate understanding of the step-to-step plan, as well as the possible challenges you may face.

 In our post, we’ve introduced the stages of NPD, along with a set of practices to reduce the likelihood of major risk factors during the process.